 And of course, commercially made, oil-based products like WD-40 can also remove pesky sap stains from certain surfaces.
 And believe it or not, substances like olive oil work especially well when it comes to removing tree sap from hair (humans or pets).

-Heating or freezing the sap
+Heating or freezing the tree sap

 Consider returning the tree sap on your car back to its natural, viscous state by heating it up with a blow-dryer.
 Once it’s drippy and reaching a liquid state, wipe the sap away using a towel.
 We suggest putting a dab of hand sanitizer onto the towel first, however, to help fully remove the tree sap.